fdj-qa/rest-automation-task/index.md

 ### Overview

-At FDJ, we have 3 main factory teams,  works in differebt techs stacks & goals.

-1. Feed Aggregator
-2. Backend Monollith
-3. Front End

 The purpose of this task is to assess your approach to API test automation with REST princilples.

 The Task
 You are to create API test that will validate that we're able to successfully add/create pets to store, update, verify and remove a pet record.

-Your automation must follow the below steps:
+> Your automation must follow the below steps:

 ```
 https://petstore3.swagger.io/